Graphic showing the title of the resource guide

 Overview

-Indigenous peoples—specifically, the Lenape (also called the Leni Lenape, Lenni Lenape, or Delaware)—resided on the land now known as New Jersey long before Europeans arrived.
-Three state-recognized tribes continue to live in New Jersey: the Nanticoke Lenni-Lenape Tribal Nation, Powhatan Renape Nation, and Ramapough Lenape Nation.
+This guide offers a variety of starting points for research on Native American & Indigenous culture.
+Indigenous peoples—specifically, the Lenape (also called the Lunaape, Leni Lenape, Lenni Lenape, or Delaware)—resided on the land now known as New Jersey long before Europeans arrived.
+Three staterecognized tribes continue to live in New Jersey: the Nanticoke Lenni-Lenape Tribal Nation, Powhatan Renape Nation, and Ramapough Lenape Nation.
 In addition, many people in New Jersey identify as inter-tribal or members of other Indigenous nations.
 As of 2020, more than 53,000 people in New Jersey identify as American Indian or Alaska Native.
 There are also several federally recognized tribes, displaced and now based elsewhere in North America, for whom present-day New Jersey is an ancestral homeland.
 These include the Delaware NationDelaware Tribe of Indians, and Stockbridge-Munsee Community Band of Mohican Indians.

 A note on terminology: While both “Native American” and “American Indian” remain widely accepted terms, it is generally preferred to use the specific tribal nation when referring to Indigenous people.
 “Indigenous” or “Indigenous American” can also be adopted as general terms with increasingly more currency today.
 To learn more, see the Smithsonian Institution’s National Museum of the American Indian’s statement on terminology from their FAQ page.